Blushi23/portfolio/README.md

 <h3>About Me</h3>
-My name is Michal Duvidzon, a full stack web development student and a clinical dietitian. <br> I have a passion for [specific skills/interests] and love creating innovative solutions. <br> Throughout my career, I have gained expertise in [mention key areas of expertise or relevant experience]. <br> This portfolio website serves as a testament to my skills and showcases some of my notable projects.
+My name is Michal Duvidzon, a full stack web development student and a clinical dietitian. <br> I have a passion for design, art, perfecting the users experience and love creating innovative solutions. <br> This portfolio website serves as a testament to my skills and showcases some of my notable projects.

 <h3>Projects</h3>